Maillard Reaction

 Each food produces a different set of compounds depending on which amino acids and sugars are present.
 That's why seared beef, toasted bread, and roasted coffee all smell and taste completely different despite all being products of the same reaction.

-Factors that affect the Maillard reaction
+What factors affect the Maillard reaction?

 Temperature